NU LibChat Widget

 For further information about how to use Ulrichsweb (including instructional screenshots), please see the Library's FAQ here.

-It is also important to keep in mind that just because a journal is peer-reviewed does not guarantee that all articles in it are included in the peer-review process.
-Some article types in a peer-reviewed journal, such as news items, editorials, and book and article reviews, may not be peer-reviewed.
+It is also important to remember that just because a journal is peer-reviewed does not guarantee that all articles are included in the peer-review process.
+Some articles in a peer-reviewed journal, such as news items, editorials, and book and article reviews, may not be peer-reviewed.

-Faculty and students will need to determine for themselves whether or not they are reading a book review, editorial, introduction, etc. coming from a peer-reviewed journal versus an actual research study, for example.
+Faculty and students will need to determine whether they are reading a book review, editorial, introduction, etc., coming from a peer-reviewed journal versus an actual research study, for example.
 The databases will typically not make this distinction for you.
 For further characteristics of primary/scholarly studies, please see the Library's Academic and Popular Resources page.

 Still need help?